Innovation. Grown Locally.Menu Visit the Advanced Energy Center

 Accelerating development of local resources to address the climate crisis

-The ultimate goal of the GeoZone is to build 500 MW of incremental local geothermal capacity.
-Initial deployments will likely need grant funding to be competitive.
-At-scale, development will bring down the cost of new geothermal capacity.
+The goal of the GeoZone is to build 600 MW of incremental local geothermal capacity, starting with initial projects of up to 60 MW to prove the economics and viability of some new technologies targeting low water use, flexible output and methods for shrinking the surface footprint.
+At-scale, our goal is to lower the cost of new geothermal capacity and show it is viable in more locations.
 The GeoZone offers the promise of providing a sustainable and affordable source of reliable clean energy.

 Early public engagement in the GeoZone enables the community to share concerns, questions, and preferences that can positively impact the design of new geothermal development.
-To that end, Sonoma Clean Power started pro-active engagement of stakeholders in 2022 as part of its selection process for private partners.
+To that end, Sonoma Clean Power started the pre-project engagement of stakeholders in 2022 as part of its selection process for private partners.

 Linked below are resources from Sonoma Clean Power’s public engagement for the GeoZone.
-Sonoma Clean Power will continue to facilitate public engagement for the GeoZone as project design and development progresses.
+Sonoma Clean Power will continue to facilitate public engagement for the GeoZone as project locations and technologies are identified.
+The next public stakeholder meeting is expected to be held in Spring 2023.
 Please contact us at firstname.lastname@example.org if you have any questions, input, or want to be added to an e-mail list of GeoZone stakeholders.

 The earth has a constantly regenerating source of heat in its core.
-This heat transfers from the core to areas near the surface by conduction and the flow of magma underground.
-There are areas in the world where magma exists particularly close to the surface leading to elevated temperatures.
-This condition exists in our region due to a thermal anomaly associated with the Clear Lake Volcanic Field.
+This heat transfers from the core to areas near the surface by conduction and the flow of magma deep underground.
+There are areas in the world where magma exists particularly close to the surface leading to elevated rock temperatures.
+This condition exists in our region.

-Other technologies exist today that generate power using a separate fluid and power cycle.
-A heat exchanger transfers heat from produced fluids to the power cycle fluid.
+Newer technologies may be appropriate in the GeoZone that generate power with lower temperatures through the use of a heat exchanger at the surface.
 These "binary" systems allow development of resources with lower temperatures than the Geysers.
-Binary systems also limit geologic emissions and water usage.
+Binary systems can also limit natural geologic gas emissions and water usage.

 Geothermal power makes up a significant part of Sonoma Clean Power’s current supply portfolio.
-Sonoma Clean Power currently contracts for 50 MW from the Geysers.
+Sonoma Clean Power currently contracts for 50 MW from the Geysers – producing about the same amount of energy as produced by all the solar power facilities in Sonoma and Mendocino Counties.
 This energy provides clean and reliable electricity to all customers.
-It is also essential in enabling EverGreen to provide 100% local and renewable 24/7 service.
+It is also one of the essential sources in enabling SCP’s EverGreen to provide 100% local and renewable service for every hour of the year.

 Recently, there has been minimal growth in geothermal capacity in our region.
-Near-term increases in geothermal capacity will likely come from Nevada or the Imperial Valley.
-Long-term, the GeoZone’s goal is to enable our region to significantly contribute to the state’s need for more geothermal.
+Near-term increases in geothermal capacity will likely come from Nevada or the Imperial Valley in Southern California.
+Long-term, the GeoZone’s goal is to enable our region to significantly contribute to the state’s need for more geothermal power.

 Sonoma Clean Power issued a Request for Information (RFI) to select private partners in pursuing the objectives of the GeoZone in Spring 2022.
-Responses from the solicitation have been reviewed by a technical team including Sonoma Clean Power staff and experts from the geothermal industry and a local permitting agency.
+After a comprehensive evaluation process that included review by industry experts and a public stakeholder round, staff recommended three finalists.